 Talent washes both sieves with HBSS.

-Collect the kidney structures and material that remain in the sieves by washing the upper surface of each with DMEM supplemented with 20 percent FCS [1] and transfer the material to the wells of 6-well ultra-low attachment microplate [2].
+Collect the kidney structures and material that remain in the sieves by washing the upper surface of each with DMEM (D-MEM) supplemented with 20 percent FCS (Fetal Calf Serum) [1] and transfer the material to the wells of a 6-well ultra-low attachment microplate [2].

 Videographer: The authors have noted that this is an important step to see